Kyra15/ThriftStore/README.md

 ## KNOWN PROBLEMS:
   (strikethrough once they're fixed)
   - Inventory:
-    - Issues with priority with filtering, currently does an "or" operation instead of "and" to find intersection
+    - ~~Issues with priority with filtering, currently does an "or" operation instead of "and" to find intersection~~
-        - Can be fixed by filtering and adding items to a tuple for every category (do they have those in js??) and then only showing the stuff in that tuple
     - Spacing and sizing is really weird w the item boxes: when there's only a few items the boxes get super big
+    - Sizing w different viewports is iffy

 ## FUTURE STUFF:
   - Be able to add more types (like food, clothes, furniture, toy, etc. should b easy to implement, i js dk where you would be able to do it, maybe when adding a new item to stock? you'd be able to create another category for it or edit)